-DROUGHT PROTECTION PLAN
+DROUGHT PROTECTION pROGRAM

-A Plan for Critically Dry Years
+A Plan for Critically Dry Years:

 Why is the Drought Protection Program Needed?